YL3420/ImageSegmentationTool/README.md

 source node to the other nodes, and the right side of the graph consists of more nodes connected to by edges from neighboring nodes and edges to the sink node.

-These edges have a value of flow and capacity, where both are nonnegative and must be integers.
+These edges have a value of flow and capacity, where both are non-negative and must be integers.
 Aside from the capacity constraint, the inflow to a node is conserved for the outflow.

 Ford Fulkerson method keeps track of the flow and residual value on all edges throughout its iterations.
 To begin, it finds a augmenting path from the source node to the sink node in the residual graph and find a bottleneck value (the smallest residual capacity along the augmenting path) and increase flow in forward edges while decreasing flow in backward edges.
+Eventually, we will find a way to push the maximum amount of flow from the source node to sink node.

 In the Edmonds-Karp implementation of this method, Breadth First Search is used to find the shortest augmenting path on each iteration and adjusting the flow of the edges until certain edges are saturated meaning there's no more augmenting path from source to sink.

+Once an edge is saturated, it will no longer appear as available in the residual graph.
+In the residual graph, nodes reachable by non-saturated edges / edges that have nonzero residual capacity in the residual graph from the source node will be separated from nodes that can't be reached (including the sink node).

 ## Image Processing
 When provided with an image to partition, the program first grayscales the image in order to reduce the 3-channel RGB space to a single-channel